vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    specified in decimal notation in the range from 0 to 4294967295.
 Or it can be specified in dotted decimal notation similar to ip address.

-.. cfgcmd:: set protocols ospf area <number> network A.B.C.D/M
+.. cfgcmd:: set protocols ospf area <number> network <A.B.C.D/M>

    This command specifies the OSPF enabled interface(s).
-If the interface has an address from defined range then the command enables ospf on this interface so router can provide network information to the other ospf routers via this interface.
+If the interface has an address from defined range then the command enables OSPF on this interface so router can provide network information to the other ospf routers via this interface.